-His journey to the pinnacle is highly unorthodox.
+His journey to the pinnacle is highly unorthodox, as I found when we met two years ago to discuss his preparations at Sadler’s Wells for Maliphant's The Rodin Project.
 Hulls has no formal training in lighting design.
-When we met last week in Sadler’s Wells as he was preparing the new Maliphant, he spilled out over the table sheets of drawings either incredibly neat or wildly scribbled, one being the essential translation for digital programmes to put those dapples, scribbles and mysteries into action on stage.
+He spilled out over the table sheets of drawings either incredibly neat or wildly scribbled, one being the essential translation for digital programmes to put those dapples, scribbles and mysteries into action on stage.
 It was not, he told me, a glamorous life, it never has been, since he first went touring with Maliphant, the two of them with a wild idea in their head that light and dance should work in an unprecedently close embrace.
-(Hulls at his Sadler's Wells console, photographed by Charlotte MacMillan)

 MICHAEL HULLS: For 10 years we just went out on the road, Russell and me, with a CD player, a bag of colours for the lights, a lighting plot, Russell’s costumes, and maybe another dancer.
 When you get to a theatre there’s a lighting computer, and each light has a number next to it.
 So you make the plot of the channels, at 1-10, 27 percent, and they’ll come on in 13 seconds, and you input all the information into the machine, then press the button - and things happen as you input it.
 That’s at the basic level.
 Lots of people now tour their own lighting computer, so you don’t have to start from scratch in different theatres.